kayprogrammer/crm-ecommerce-application-with-django/README.md

 * Download this repository
 In your root directory.
 Run:
 * `pip install -r requirements.txt` to install all dependencies
-* `python manage.py runserver` to start the backend local server.
+* `python manage.py runserver` to start the local server.

 Check [http://localhost:8000](http://localhost:8000) to view application on your browser